alekssadowski95/OpenRadioss-WebGUI/README.md

 ### 1. CAD Geometry in FreeCAD
 ![bullet-freecad](bullet-freecad.png)
+*Figure 2: Creating the CAD geometry for the sperical particle and the simplified ISS hull model*
 ### 2. Pre-Processing with PrePoMax
 ![bullet-prepomax](bullet-prepomax.png)
+*Figure 3: Setting up the impact simulation with non-linear material and fracture*
 ### 3. Solve and visualize with OpenRadioss-WebGUI
 ![bullet-openradioss-webgui](bullet-openradioss-webgui.png)
+*Figure 4: Solving the case study and tracking the results with fracture while the simulations is still running in 3D*

 ## Integrated case study: EV platform EuroNCAP full-width crash simulation
 ![ev-platform](ev-platform.png)